 I studied Business, Spanish and Psychology at the University of Melbourne (B.Comm./B.A.) and then left to explore the world, starting with the US in a sales role that took me to six states, eating a lot of burgers and burritos along the way.
 After passing through Asia and Europe I finally decided to settle back in England.
 My passion for food and flavour had been further fuelled by experiencing so many different cultures.
 In London I found such a melting pot of cuisines - and an easy port to get to many other places - that it felt like the perfect place to call home.
 I explored it with the same tourist's enthusiasm that I did every other town I'd passed through and discovered (and am still discovering) countless incredible food experiences.

 In December 2004 I tasted La Maison du Chocolat's Quito ganache for the first time, and had a flashback to the first time I tasted Lindt chocolate, though this was so much better.
 This haughty-looking European boutique was well worth the intimidation to enter.
 When I realised other people might feel the same nervousness, as well as the same ignorance of the existence of such incredible chocolate, I decided, at 23, this was a perfect opportunity to fulfil my dream of starting a business.
 I figured that even if it never made a profit it would be a great excuse to walk around this beautiful city, meet new people and eat chocolate.
 I also thought I would probably learn a lot.
 I certainly did.
-It was a lot tougher than I first imagined it would be, but, more than eight years on, Chocolate Ecstasy Tours now offers four different chocolate tours around London and they run 3-4 times a week.
-Plus, I still love showing people around London.
+It was a lot tougher than I first imagined it would be, but, more than nine years on, Chocolate Ecstasy Tours now offers five different chocolate tours around London and recently launched a tour in Brighton as well.
+Plus, I still love meeting the guests and introducing them to incredible chocolate.
 I get to meet wonderful, fascinating people, and I eat more amazing chocolate on a daily basis than I ever did.
 This is a very good thing, in case it wasn't clear.

 As well as leading me to meet some of my now closest friends, I am sure the tours' existence played a part in me getting a full-time job in the food industry, first as a Food Buyer at Marks and Spencer and then as a Product Developer at McDonald's, where I worked in the mainstream end of the chocolate scale, with everyday brands that I grew up with, Cadbury, Nestle, Mars and more.
-I'm sure all of this also helped in being recruited as a freelance reviewer for the online restaurant review site, ilovemygrub.com in 2006.
+I'm sure all of this also helped in being recruited as a freelance writer for the online restaurant review site, ilovemygrub.com in 2006 and more recently for Great British Chefs as well as writing for various newspapers on occasion.
 By this point I had long since given up on complete vegetarianism, realising I was missing far too many food experiences by forgoing this category entirely.
-Then the ultimate job offer came at the end of last year: to write the British version of Great Cake Places London.
+At the end of 2012 I was asked to write the British version of Great Cake Places London.
 Eat cake, write about it and get paid?
 Alright then!
 This one is currently on hiatus but you can see the progress we made on the website: www.greatcakeplaces.com.

-I am honoured to be on the Grand Jury of the International Chocolate Awards as well as a technical judge at the Academy of Chocolate Awards and one of Cocoa Runners two official tasters.
-I've also helped out Which? magazine and the FT in judging chocolate products.
+I am honoured to have been on the Grand Jury of the International Chocolate Awards for each of the three years the competition has been running, as well as a technical judge at the Academy of Chocolate Awards, one of Cocoa Runners two official tasters and a judge for the Great Taste Awards.
+I've also helped out Which? magazine, the FT and the Daily Mail in judging chocolate products.

 If you want to know more about my past, current and future projects, it's all on this link.
 If you would like to get in touch please do so, all of my contact details are here.
 To return to the homepage click here.